wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Usage
 Instructions are for upcoming GPU enhanced version...
-1. Download the release, and then unpack to a sensible folder somewhere, then open a terminal in that folder.
+1. Download the release, and then unpack to a sensible folder somewhere, then open a terminal in that folder, make "./Chat-Linux-Gguf.sh" executable.
 1. In the terminal run the command "sudo ./Chat-Linux-Gguf.sh" in terminal in the program folder, and ensure the files are executable if there is immediate issue.
 2. the Installer/Launcher runs, and you should select `2` to, install requirements and setup files/folders.
 3. If you've multiple, GPUs and brands, a GPU menu will appear, select the GPU brand you intend to use.